 Third-Party Integration Security:

-- Source Verification: Use integrations from trusted and well-reviewed sources.
+- Source Verification: Choose integrations that are from trusted sources with proper reviews regarding its suitability and dependability.

-- Regular Updates: Keep third-party integrations updated with the latest security patches.
+- Upgrades: Update third-party integrations for getting the current security patches.

 Utilizing Security Headers